sophiebits/blog/_posts/2012-08-24-what-i-did-at-khan-academy-2012.md

 This week marks the end of my second summer working at [Khan Academy](http://www.khanacademy.org/).
 Inspired by [David Hu's internship post-mortem](http://david-hu.com/2012/01/05/khan-academy-internship-post-mortem.html) and [Jamie Wong's end-of-summer braindump](http://jamie-wong.com/2012/08/22/what-i-did-at-khan-academy/), here's a summary of what I worked on this summer.

-This summer I worked mainly on the our "people helping people" team (abbreviated PHP, of course) on improving the community and encouraging discussion around the content on our site, with an emphasis on Q&A.
+This summer I worked mainly on our "people helping people" team (abbreviated PHP, of course) on improving the community and encouraging discussion around the content on our site, with an emphasis on Q&A.

 ## iPad app

-Before starting on my main work for the summer, I had to get out a few bug fixes for our iPad app ([iTunes link](http://itunes.apple.com/us/app/khan-academy/id469863705?mt=8)), which we [launched](http://www.khanacademy.org/about/blog/post/24905749288/ipad-app) earlier this year.
+Before starting on my main work for the summer, I had to get out a few bug fixes for our iPad app ([iTunes link](http://itunes.apple.com/us/app/khan-academy/id469863705?mt=8)), which we [launched earlier this year](http://www.khanacademy.org/about/blog/post/24905749288/ipad-app).

 In particular, Facebook deprecated the [offline_access OAuth permission](http://developers.facebook.com/roadmap/offline-access-removal/) that we were using when users log in to Khan Academy with a Facebook account, so after making the appropriate server-side changes to ensure nothing would break, I needed to go through all of the app code to make sure that a 401 Unauthorized response from our API would always be handled appropriately.